 light weight sandals

-Slip on sandals are perfect for when you take your road shoes off before getting in a car to drive, or when waiting on a mountain top for the big stage finish.
+Slip on sandals are perfect for those times when you take your road shoes off before getting in a car, or when waiting on a mountain top for the big stage finish.
 They are also nice to have inside your hotel room.

 shoes built for cobbles